camilb/kube-aws-secure/README.md

 2. run `./deploy` and fallow the instructions

 3. Access your Kubernetes cluster.
-Since we are creating all the resources in private networks, in order to access it, you'll need a VPN placed in one of the public subnets.
-I'm using [pritunl](https://docs.pritunl.com/docs/installation), which is very easy to configure.
-In approximately 5 minutes you can get it up and running on a `t2.nano` instance.
+Since  all the resources are in private networks, in order to access it, you'll need a VPN placed in one of the public subnets.[Pritunl](https://docs.pritunl.com/docs/installation) is now automatically deployed to a public subnet with a Elastic IP and DNS reccord.

 *Optionally you can configure your `~/.kube/config`according to `kubeconfig` file to avoid passing the `--kubeconfig` flag on your commands.*